-- 1. More ransomware attacks on UK education NCSC.GOV.UK - 2.
-Ransomware advice and guidance for your IT teams to implement

-- 3. Offline backups in an online world - 4.
+- 1. Further ransomware attacks on UK education by cyber criminals NCSC.GOV.UK - 2.
+Ransomware advice and guidance for your IT teams to implement - 3.
+Offline backups in an online world - 4.
 Backing up your data - 5.
-Practical resources to help improve your cyber security - 6.
-Building Resilience: Ransomware and the risks to schools and ways to prevent it - 7.
+Practical resources to help schools improve their cyber security - 6.
+Building Resilience: Ransomware, the risks to schools and ways to prevent it - 7.
 School staff offered training to help shore up cyber defences NCSC.GOV.UK